lynchlab-ucsf/metagenomics-pipeline/README.md

 As the pipeline is running, there will be a .o and .e file for every sample.
 If you view these files, you can get a sense of progress and general status.
 All of the verbosity I've built into the pipeline can be explored in the .o files, and the standard output of tools like bbmap can be viewed in the .e files.
 The .o files are very useful for troubleshooting.

 This whole process can be long or short...
 Who knows...
-Depends on lots of stuff (proportion of human sequences, read depth, etc), so check in on it occasionally and don't be surprised if you're waiting a couple of days to move on to the next step.
+Depends on lots of stuff (proportion of human sequences, sequence complexity, read depth, etc), so check in on it occasionally and don't be surprised if you're waiting a couple of days to move on to the next step.
+However, setting up the code as an array *is* still a good thing -- imagine waiting for each of your samples to go through one at a time and one of those samples takes a week alone..... .... ...

+## Reads Based Metagenomics

+### Methods and Included Software

+### Running Reads Based Analysis

+## Assembly: Coming Soon!

+# Bug Reports and Roadmap

+To submit a bug report, please use this form: https://airtable.com/shrhBdwkZJAQLJ77p

+Roadmap:
+- Allow for non-human hosts (mice).
+- For one-dir-of-all-files setup, allow for multiple lanes.
+- Add a second host-removal step based on bowtie2 or STAR, based on DNA vs or RNA.
+- Find out why sometimes reads_based[...] works and sometimes doesn't.
+- Rename scripts so that they make more sense to an outside observer.